microsoft/DirectX-Specs/d3d/SamplerFeedback.md

 When performing transcode operations involving a sampler feedback resource, the co-ordinate space for these source and dest rects, in all cases, is the co-ordinate space of the *decoded* resource, not the opaque resource.

-ResolveSubresourceRegion can transcode one subresource at a time, or the whole subresource.
+ResolveSubresourceRegion can transcode one subresource at a time, or the whole resource.
 To transcode one subresource at a time, specify source and dest subresource indices.
 To transcode the whole resource, specify UINT_MAX as the source and dest subresource indices.

 Applications can transcode all subresources using UINT_MAX subresource indices, or use sub-rectangle semantics, but not both at the same time.